broadinstitute/sam/README.md

 ![](https://static1.squarespace.com/static/52f51a96e4b0ec7646cd474a/5328b57de4b067106916ef7f/56b3b2167da24f50175975bc/1504623030943/geh502.jpg?format=500w)

 ## In a nutshell
 The crux of IAM in Sam is a policy.
 A policy says **who** can **do what** to a **thing**.
-More technically the **who** is called a subject and can be a user or a group of users, the **do what** is called an action such as read or update, and the **thing** is called a resource.
+More technically the who is called a **subject** and can be a user or a group of users, the do what is called an **action** such as read or update, and the thing is called a **resource** such as a workspace or project.
 Resources have types which specify what actions are available for its resources, roles (which are collections of actions) and which role is the "owner" role.
 The "owner" role should have the appropriate actions to administer a resource.
 When a resource is created a policy with the owner role is automatically created and the creator is added.

+<div style="width: 640px; height: 480px; margin: 10px; position: relative;"><iframe allowfullscreen frameborder="0" style="width:640px; height:480px" src="https://www.lucidchart.com/documents/embeddedchart/22356aee-42e8-495a-9dd1-8c368746bd1a" id="gGWE0p9qhe10"></iframe></div>

 Once a resource is created one can
 * create new named policies which may contain subjects, any actions that are valid for the resource type, and/or any roles that are valid for the resource type